Equipment & Training

 Wildlife Manager trainees are required to attend and successfully complete intensive training at an AZPOST accredited law enforcement academy to become a certified peace officer in the State of Arizona.
 While attending the academy, trainees are employees and will be paid by the Department.
 The academy is both mentally and physically challenging, so trainees must prepare themselves for these conditions.

 Prior to attending the law enforcement academy, Wildlife Manager trainees are required to attend the Department’s one-week pre-academy training at Phoenix headquarters to provide them with specific Department information and equipment.
 Following the law enforcement academy, trainees will attend a 13-week Wildlife Manager Training post-academy to become wildlife enforcement officers.
 A portion of the Wildlife Manager post-academy training is conducted at Phoenix headquarters, while a portion requires travel throughout the state and may require extensive camping.
-Trainees then participate in the 14-week Wildlife Manager Training Officer (WMTO) program.
-During the WMTO program, trainees work with assigned training officers anywhere in the state for on-the-job training and evaluations.
+Trainees then participate in the 10-week Field Training Officer (FTO) program.
+During the FTO program, trainees work with assigned training officers anywhere in the state for on-the-job training and evaluations.
 Housing is provided during the law enforcement academy, but IS NOT provided during any training conducted at Phoenix headquarters.
 It is the trainee’s responsibility to find housing in the Phoenix area or find other accommodations (i.e., commute from current residence) for the duration of this phase.